 (photo credit: PR)

 We enjoyed the seared red tuna appetizer as well, which was the perfect size to fill you up but not leave you feeling overly full.
-The tuna was lightly seared, leaving it delectably raw in the middle; and the cucumber cream, avocado and cherry tomatoes served on the side complemented the fish very well.
+The tuna was lightly seared, leaving it delectably raw in the middle; and the avocado and eggplant served on the side complemented the fish very well.

 For mains we were presented with the Mediterranean grouper fillet (NIS 180).
 The combination of fish, zucchini spinach frittata, cured lemon and tahini formed a delicious, perfectly balanced combo.
 The fish was crisp on the outside, but the inside was absolutely perfect: not a drop overdone but not underdone, either.
 The grouper was so fresh that there was no hint of that fishy taste fish can have.

 This was followed by oven-baked Norwegian salmon fillet (NIS 120) on a bed of cauliflower-turmeric cream with broccoli salsa and grilled red onion.
 The salmon was grilled perfectly, with just the right amount of juiciness and tenderness.

 Last we were served baby lamb chops (NIS 120).
 At first, I thought it looked a little too rare for my taste, but when I took a bite of the lamb, it literally melted in my mouth.
 It was perfectly cooked and seasoned, and the accompanying truffle mashed potatoes and polenta croutons were a treat.

 The desserts (NIS 35 each), if you have any room left, were delightful.

 We shared the creme chocolate, creme brulee with raspberry sauce and drunken cherries, as well as the tarte tatin, which was quite sweet but not overly so.
 The scoops of mango, passion fruit and coconut sorbet provided the perfect finishing touch.